mdn/content/files/en-us/web/css/css_scoping/index.md

 {{CSSRef}}

-The **CSS scoping** module defines the CSS scoping and encapsulation mechanisms, focusing on the Shadow DOM scoping mechanism.
+The **CSS scoping** module defines the CSS scoping and encapsulation mechanisms, focusing on the [Shadow DOM](/en-US/docs/Web/API/Web_components/Using_shadow_DOM) [scoping](https://css.oddbird.net/scope/) mechanism.

-Custom elements have their own shadow tree.
-This means the custom element is the shadow host of the shadow tree it contains.
-The host is outside of the shadow tree it hosts.
-Normally, the host of a shadow tree is not targettable by selectors from within its tree.
+CSS styles are scoped to their own DOM or {{Glossary("shadow tree")}}.
+Styles applied to an HTML document are considered global in scope as they apply to the entire document.
+While they apply to all the elements in the node tree, including any custom elements, they do not apply to the shadow trees of which each custom element is comprised.
+Selectors and their associated style definitions are scoped; they don't bleed between trees.
+Within the CSS of a shadow tree, selectors can't see elements outside the tree and selectors outside of a shadow tree don't apply within.
 But sometimes it's useful to be able to style a host from inside the shadow tree context.
 The CSS scoping module makes this possible.
 The pseudo-classes defined in the CSS scoping module enable styling a host from within the shadow tree it hosts.

-Within the CSS of a shadow tree, selectors can't see elements outside the tree; by default, CSS in the shadow tree can't be used to apply styles to its host.

-CSS selectors outside of a shadow tree can't see within a shadow tree, and Sometimes, however, it's useful for the CSS within a shadow to select an ancestor that lies somewhere outside the shadow tree, above it in the document.
+Custom elements have their own shadow trees.
+Each shadow tree contains all the components that make up the custom element, but not the custom element, or "host", itself.
+Because the host is in a different tree than its components, the styles within the shadow tree don't apply styles to its host.
+The CSS scoping module defines three pseudo-classes to enable a shadow tree to style its own host and provides one pseudo-element to enable external CSS to style elements within the shadow DOM if the custom element is set up to accept external styles.

 ## Reference